golergka/pg-tx/README.md

-# pg-tx
+# pg-tx - Transactions for node-postgres

 [![npm version](https://badge.fury.io/js/pg-tx.svg)](https://badge.fury.io/js/pg-tx)

-This package provides a minimalistic way to implement transactions on top of [node-postgres](http://node-postgres.com), based on [this answer](https://stackoverflow.com/a/65588782/312725), but improved to remove a class of subtle bugs.
+This package implements transactions on top of [node-postgres](http://node-postgres.com), based on [this answer](https://stackoverflow.com/a/65588782/312725), but improved to remove a class of subtle bugs.

 ## Usage